section-engineering-education/engineering-education/articles/nginx-reverse-proxy/index.md

 ### NGINX
 We will be using NGINX as a Reverse Proxy.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Nginx),
-NGINX is a web server that can be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+NGINX is a web server that can be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
 The software was created by Igor Sysoev and was publicly released in 2004.
 Nginx is a free and open-source software, released under the terms of the [2-clause BSD license](https://opensource.org/licenses/BSD-2-Clause).
 A large fraction of web servers use NGINX, often as a load balancer.

-Some of the other Reverse Proxies available are:
+Some other examples Reverse Proxies available are:
 - [Apache](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html)
 - [Varnish](https://varnish-cache.org/intro/)

 ### Reverse Proxy Example
 ![image](/engineering-education/nginx-reverse-proxy/reverse_proxy_working.png)

 This is an example of an architecture, where two apps are running in the background, but the clients have no idea about them.
 The clients only know about NGINX which acts as a reverse proxy that sends the request to the appropriate application.

 Now that you have a broader idea of what we are about to build, let's jump right in!

 ### Aim
-- Deploy two applications and have it managed by NGINX.
+- Deploy two applications and have them managed by NGINX.

 ### Setup & Pre-Requisites:
 1. For this example, we have two sample Express Applications.
 One can have any kind of application running on different ports.